Manjaros: History

 The first Manjaros was opened in Middlesbrough in 2013.

 By January 2018 further branches had opened in Leeds, Manchester and Birmingham.
-March came a Newcastle branch with Bradford, Glasgow, Huddersfield and Preston by also added by end of that year.
+In March came a Newcastle branch with Bradford, Glasgow, Huddersfield and Preston also added by end of that year.
 The 10th restaurant opened in Ilford in February 2019.

 During the English coronavirus lockdown in 2020 Manjaro’s Darlington restaurant opened with a delivery service until lockdown eased when it could open its table service.
 Post lockdown it took over a bistro, as a third addition to its Tees Valley restaurants and twelfth overall, in Ingleby Barwick.